Lourdes apparitions: 14 February

-The 3rd appearance (18 February)
+18 February

 The Apparition did not speak until the third appearance, and therefore its identity was a matter of considerable speculation.
 Pious villagers Jeanne-Marie Milhet and Antoinette Peyret, on hearing Soubirous' description of the apparition, thought it was the returning spirit of one of their friends, who had died a few months before.
 Although not part of Catholic doctrine, the concept of the revenant was deeply rooted in Pyrenean superstition.
 According to tradition, revenants rarely spoke, but communicated their messages in writing, and so Milhet and Peyret furnished Soubirous with paper, a pen, and an inkpot to take with her, in case the apparition should make use of them.

 On her third visit, she said that the "beautiful lady" asked her to return to the grotto every day for 15 days.
 At first her mother had forbidden her to go, but Soubirous persuaded her mother to allow her.
 Soubirous said that the lady told her that she did not promise to make her happy in this world, but in the next.

 Although she spoke in Occitan, the regional language that Bernadette (whose French was poor) used, the apparition used a remarkably formal form of the language in her request: "Would you have the goodness to come here for fifteen days?"
 (Boulet aoue ra gracia de bié aci penden quinze dias?; Voulez-vous me faire la grâce de venir ici pendant quinze jours?).
 The significance of this politeness was not lost on the observers.
 It would be very unusual for anyone to adopt this formal form of address when speaking to a penniless, working-class peasant girl such as Bernadette.

-The 4th appearance (19 February)
+19 February

 Armed with a lighted candle for protection, Soubirous came to the grotto.
 This originated the custom of carrying lighted candles to the grotto.
 Eight people were present including Soubirous's mother and two of her aunts, one of whom, Aunt Bernarde, was her godmother and the most influential member of her mother's family.

 Soubirous's story caused a sensation with the townspeople, who were divided in their opinions on whether or not Soubirous was telling the truth.
 Soon a large number of people followed her on her daily journey, some out of curiosity and others who firmly believed that they were witnessing a miracle.

-The 5th appearance (20 February)
+20 February

 Thirty people were present.
 Soubirous reported later that the lady had taught her a prayer, which she said every day of her life, but never wrote down or repeated to anyone.
 By this time, the news was spreading to other towns, and many people assumed that Soubirous's lady was the Virgin Mary.

-The 6th appearance (21 February)
+21 February

 Over 100 people were present, and the apparition said to her: "You will pray to God for sinners."
 Afterwards Soubirous was interrogated by Dominique Jacomet, the police commissioner.
 Her father, François Soubirous, eventually assured the commissioner that the affair would cease.